Leo Club Faces Backlash for “Peace in the East” Bake Sale

 The M-A Chronicle reached out to the Intercultural Leadership class, but both the teacher and students declined to comment.

 Senior Aarya Ayyar, who commented, “Who thought this was a good idea,” on the promotional post, said, “I was frustrated when I first saw the post.
-I thought it was incredibly insensitive for Leadership to take sides in a war and create a bake sale in support of Israel, especially since Israel already receives billions in aid from the United States.”
+I thought it was incredibly insensitive for Leadership to take sides in a war and create a bake sale in support of Israel.”

 “I think M-A and, as an extension, Leadership, should remain neutral in this situation,” said Ayyar.
 “Supporting a side would lead to further division and alienation within M-A’s community.
 I think it would be fine for the organizers to host a similar event outside of school, though.
 I’m glad they took down the post.
 I hope it gives them time to reflect and move forward.”

-Weiss said, “Intercultural Leadership told us, ‘We don’t want this class to be associated with something controversial, it’s not our job to spread awareness for clubs,’ which was suspicious because they have posted for other clubs.”
+“Intercultural Leadership told us, ‘We don’t want this class to be associated with something controversial, it’s not our job to spread awareness for clubs,’ which was suspicious because they have posted for other clubs,” Weiss said.

-Klemmer said, “I want to believe the decision to remove the post was to protect our students and to discourage online hate and harassment, but the way it was handled had an underlying tone of censorship.”
+“I want to believe the decision to remove the post was to protect our students and to discourage online hate and harassment, but the way it was handled had an underlying tone of censorship,” Klemmer said.

 In response to the backlash, the bake sale organizers tried to clarify that the sale was meant to benefit all victims of the war, rather than solely support Israel.
 The organizers renamed the sale, “Peace in the East.”